Gas station clerk recalls the moments he called 911 for kidnapping victims

 SAN DIEGO (KGTV) — It was an unusual day at work for gas station clerk James Lawrence.

-He said she came in with a cut on her hand and told him that she would end up somewhere in Mexico if he didn’t call the police.
+He said she came in with a cut on her hand and told him that if he didn’t call the police she would end up somewhere in Mexico.

-The Los Angeles County Sheriff’s Department sent out an alert that the woman and her baby were kidnapped by the child's father in the Pico Rivera area.
+The Los Angeles County Sheriff’s Department sent out an alert that the woman and her baby were kidnapped by the father of the child in the Pico Rivera area.

 That’s about two hours north of the gas station.